 This year, 55.4 million people are expected to hit the road for the Thanksgiving holiday.
-That’s up from last year, when an estimated 49.3 million travelers hit the road to be with family and friends for the Thanksgiving holiday.
+That’s up from last year, when an estimated 49.3 million travelers hit the road to be with family and friends.
 According to the U.S. Bureau of Transportation, long-distance road trips increase by more than 55% over the six-day Thanksgiving travel period.
 With many people traveling over the river and through the woods to surround themselves with delicious food, great company and a little holiday cheer, the risk of being involved in an automobile accident increases too.

 Thankfully, there are some simple precautions one can take to ensure arrival to – and from – Thanksgiving festivities safe and sound.

 The Wednesday before Thanksgiving is most often associated with alcohol consumption and socializing.
 There is a good reason why: people traveling back to their hometowns for the main attraction use the day (and night) before as an opportunity to catch up with old friends.
 For many, that means dinner and a few drinks.
 Remember when consuming any alcohol, it is important to plan ahead:

 - Designate a sober driver before the first drink.
 Even a single drink impairs reaction time and cognitive function, both important skills when getting behind the wheel.

 - Use Uber, Lyft, or another form of public transportation to get home safely.
 Both Uber and Lyft operate locally in York and Adams Counties.